Planning a visit to Dampier in Western Australia’s Pilbara region?

 1. Get Out on the Water in the Dampier Archipelago

 With 42 islands just offshore, the Dampier Archipelago is a playground for ocean lovers.
 Join a guided boat or jet ski tour with Lethal Adventures to explore remote beaches, hidden coves, and rich marine life — you might spot turtles, dolphins, or even migrating whales.
-Pilbara Dive and Tours offers scuba diving courses for beginners through to advanced divers as well as shore and boat dives for individuals, small or large groups..
+Pilbara Dive and Tours offers scuba diving courses for beginners through to advanced divers as well as shore and boat dives for individuals, small or large groups.

-2. Discover the Stories of Murujuga with Ngurrangga Tours
+2. Discover the Stories of Murujuga

 People standing alongside the statue of Red Dog outside Dampier in the Pilbara.
 This marks the start of the Red Dog Walking Trail